JamesSewter/JamesSewter/README.md

    **Video**: https://youtu.be/PdEE0mDj6Qo

    **App**: https://decisions--88bemym06h.expo.app/

-   (Please login as pixel_penguin and sparkle_unicorn on separate devices to simulate two users)
+   (Please login as pixel_penguin and cosmic_koala on separate devices to simulate two users)

     You can look at the front-end and back-end repos here:
       - Front-end: https://github.com/JamesSewter/decisions-fe